erictang000/erictang000.github.io/blog/ml_notes/interview_notes.md

     * Given a binary classifier:
         * Precision is defined as the number of correct positive predictions divided by the number of positive predictions
         * Recall is the number of correct positive predictions divided by the number of actual positives

+### Computer Vision Questions
+* What operations exactly happen during a convolution?
+    * Element wise multiplication
+* Explain the concept of a receptive field
+    *
+    * More specifically, if you have two 3x3 convolutional filters, with a stride of 1, and you pass them over the image successively, what is the receptive field of an element of the output
+        * Each element in the final activation will have a receptive field of 5x5